MateuszKuruc/MateuszKuruc/README.md

 ### Hi there 👋
 I'm Mateusz, a junior JavaScript Developer passionate about building web apps!
 <p>My main focus is on modern frontend tools, like React, Next.js or TypeScript, with Tailwind, Material UI and Styled components for styling.
 On the backend side I use Node.js, Express, AWS S3 and MongoDB to build my apps.</p>
-<p>I live in Katowice, Poland, and am currently looking for a company where I can apply my JavaScript skills to help with the projects and learn along the way.
+<p>I live in Katowice, Poland, and am currently looking for a company where I can apply my JavaScript skills to help with the projects and keep learning along the way.
 Feel free to contact me if you want to talk!</p>

 🌐 [Visit my website to learn more!](https://www.mateuszkuruc.com)
 ---